James-Da/ecommerce-admin/README.md

-WIP Backend project to learn MongoDB
+WIP Backend project to learn MongoDB in Next